 - How to Turn One Great Idea Into a Series of Future Blog Posts

 - When You Blog Daily You Can Publish Regularly

 - When You Show Up For Your Blog, You Show Up For Your Clients

 I’ve shared previously about some changes in my business, and the uncertainty that comes along with that.
-While I’ve tried to keep blogging even through that confusion, I’ve now decided to step away for three months, partly so I can concentrate more on my upcoming wedding and honeymoon.
+While I tried to keep blogging even through that confusion, I decided to step away for three months in March 2018, which coincided with my upcoming wedding and honeymoon.

 I made no pledges or promises about what to expect from me.
 Instead, I wanted to stay open to seeing how things unfolded.

 What I ultimately decided was to stop posting new content on this blog and to stop sending the Blogging Tips newsletter.

 You will still be able to access the Content Mastery Guide library and its archive of almost 650 posts.
 I have no plans to take down this blog.
 And because this is the post readers will see first when they visit, it will be clear why and when I stopped posting.

 I’ll also be shifting the focus of my business away from writing and content marketing, and towards editing.